-The Mist Mountain Hot Springs were an unknown hidden gem just a few years ago, but now have exploded in popularity.
+The Mist Mountain Hot Springs was an unknown hidden gem just a few years ago but has exploded in popularity.

 The springs consist of just two tiny pools only capable of fitting five or so people.
-They are also not very hot, which even on the hottest mountain day in the Rockies will still leave you feeling pretty chilled.
-There’s no privacy or trees for changing so it’s best to hike with your bathing suit on or with a partner who can hold a towel up over you while you change.
+They are also not very hot, which will still leave you feeling pretty chilled even on the hottest mountain day in the Rockies.
+There’s no privacy or trees for changing, so it’s best to hike with your bathing suit on or with a partner who can hold a towel up over you while you change.

 I say this not to put you off from visiting, just to manage expectations.
 The hot springs are a cool spot in the Rockies with amazing views, but unfortunately, they have been a little overshared.

 We hit the hot springs at sunset after summiting Mist Mountain (moderate scramble) and hiked down very cold and wet.
 However, we got great views and fantastic photos.

 If you have to experience scrambling in the Canadian Rockies and want a full day out with more challenges, you can consider summiting Mist Mountain.

 This is one of the more moderate hikes on this list, but it’s still relatively easy and requires no scrambling.

 Pocaterra Ridge is one of the most popular Kananaskis hikes on this list.
 Mainly because it’s one of the best larch hikes in all of the Canadian Rockies.

 Pocaterra Ridge is traditionally a point-to-point hike making for a longer and harder day.
 However, if you only have one car and looking for something shorter and easy, you have the option to hike South Pocaterra Ridge.